 The anti-dilutive shares disclosed above were calculated using the treasury stock method.
-During the six months ended June 30, 2016 and June 30, 2015, the Company had stock options that were excluded due to the exercise price exceeding the average fair value of the Company's common stock during the period.
+During the three month period ended March 31, 2016, the Company had stock options that were excluded due to the exercise price exceeding the average fair value of the Company's common stock during the period.
+During the three month period ended March 31, 2015, the Company had stock options that were anti-dilutive due to the Company being in a net loss position during the period as well as the exercise price exceeding the average fair value of the Company's commons stock during the period.